urmeo/retinonorm/docs/PLAN.md

 | 8 | Docs | `updated readme`, `add adrs`, `add citation` |

 Rule: no commit both adds a feature and changes unrelated formatting.

+These are the *planned* commits.
+The log diverged where the work did: the grid search and the nonlinear refine landed as one `add prf fitter`, CI arrived late rather than in the scaffold, and the audit remediation added a milestone this table never anticipated.
+Read `git log` for what was actually built.

 ---